City-of-Helsinki/mvj/README.md

 ## Other usefull information

+### Resend Invoices

+You can resend the failed invoices in [Django admin Invoices](https://mvj.dev.hel.ninja/admin/leasing/invoice/) view by selecting the invoices and chosing Resend invoice action from dropdown.

 ### Virre integration

 Virre integration requires certificates to be installed to servers.
 Current certificates are installed using following commands.